CITY of ALBUQUERQUE

 § 2-11-[15][13] BUDGET AMENDMENTS [BY COUNCIL] DURING FISCAL YEAR [OUTSIDE ADOPTION OF ANNUAL BUDGET].

-(B) The Mayor shall propose expenditure adjustments or revenue enhancements to the City’s operating budget whenever it is determined, after the adoption of the annual budget, that projected revenues are insufficient to cover appropriated expenditures, or that additional revenues have become available.
+[(B) The Mayor shall propose expenditure adjustments to the City’s operating budget whenever it is determined, after the adoption of the annual budget, that projected revenues are insufficient to cover appropriated expenditures, or that additional revenues have become available.
 These proposals shall be submitted to the Council through a Mid-year Cleanup or other appropriating resolution.

-(C) The Mid-year Cleanup report shall be introduced to the Council between November and December accompanied by a midyear appropriation resolution for programs projected to be overspent, where expenditure controls cannot bring spending within the limits of administrative authority as defined by §§ 2-7-1-1 et seq. of the Administrative Code.
-Midyear appropriation adjustments shall only be proposed due to unexpected circumstances such as natural disasters, unforeseen economic shifts, or other emergencies.
-Except as otherwise provided, budget adjustments by the Mayor and Council shall be limited to the midyear resolution.
+(C) The Mid-year Cleanup report shall be introduced to the Council in November accompanied by a mid-year appropriation resolution for programs projected to be overspent, where expenditure controls cannot bring spending within the limits of administrative authority.]

 § 2-11-[16][14] TRANSFER OF FUNDS AND EXPENDITURE AUTHORITY WITHIN BUDGET.